 Disney has several perks available only to Disney resort guests to entice them to stay there.
 If you don’t know the differences between staying at a Disney resort vs. staying off-site, make sure you do some research.

 This extra time is specifically designed to give those resort guests a bit of a leg up when it comes to getting on rides with a significantly lower wait.

 How they determine eligibility at the park is still the same.
 Guests must scan their MagicBand, ticket, or MagicMobile Pass to validate they are in fact a Disney resort guest.

 If you’re wondering what the difference is between a MagicBand and a MagicMobile Pass, check out my MagicBand guide to learn more.

-There are two major differences between the two perks.
+There are two major differences between these Disney early entry perks.
 The first is that Extra Magic Hours was typically only eligible in one park a day.

 Sometimes two a day, one in the morning and one after park closing.
 But the moral of the story is that you had limited park options depending on the day.